+Learn about seeing the great outdoors with your dog.
 Chances are, if you enjoy camping, your dog will also.
-It can be a great family vacation for the entire family, furry and non-furry members alike, and even with higher prices on campsite rentals, it can still be a relatively inexpensive and relaxing get away, whether it's for a week or a weekend.
+It can be a great family vacation for the entire family, furry and non-furry members alike, and even with higher prices on campsite rentals, it can still be a inexpensive and relaxing get away, whether it's for a week or a weekend.

 Being prepared is the key to a great, relaxing trip.
-Before any packing is done, check to make sure the location, whether it is a private campground, state or national park, allows pets.
-Driving the distance then discoveringupon arrival that there are “No Dogs Allowed” and having to turn back or driving farther to find another facility is a guaranteed buzz kill.
+Before packing your RV, check to make sure the location, whether it is a private campground, state, or national park, allows pets.
+Driving the distance then discovering upon arrival that there are “No Dogs Allowed” and having to turn back or driving farther to find another facility is a guaranteed buzz kill.

 There are the basics for any trip, of course.
 Food and treats in an airtight storage container, water and food dishes.
 (There are some handy travel dishes available now that collapse or are on beanbag type bases so they will be steady on nearly any surface), bedding for your dog(s), a few toys, leash, collar or harness.